 In 2016 the total retail sales in the U.S is expected to make around $ 5 trillion.
-It is also estimated that by 2019, online sales will contribute to about 9.8% of the total retail sales.
+By 2019, online sales will contribute to about 9.8% of the total retail sales.

 We can see a huge leap forward in the online retail industry in the U.S. Yet, it contributes to a very small percentage of the total retail and the rest is owned by the offline, even today.

 Brands are not just attempting to go online from offline, but some are traveling in the opposite direction too.
 All this simply points towards the fact that the future is for the ‘omnichannel’ market.

 The novel, creative ideas like how Bonobos has done it, will completely transform the face of the retail industry.
 It looks like the game is going to get tougher, but a lot more exciting.
 Bringing together the best of the two worlds is definitely the solution to building a successful business from now on.